-- If the offender substantially impairs the victim's judgment or control by administering any drug, intoxicant or controlled substance to the other person surreptitiously or by force, threat of force or deception. - The victim's ability to judge the nature of or control their own conduct is substantially impaired. - The victim is coerced. - The offender uses force or threat of force. - The victim is unaware the act is being committed (e.g. unconscious). - The victim's ability to consent is substantially impaired because of a mental or physical condition or because of advanced age. - This is a non-exhaustive list and is not intended to provide legal advice.
-Persons should consult with law enforcement and prosecutors for advice.
+- If the offender substantially impairs the victim's judgment or control by administering any drug, intoxicant or controlled substance to the other person surreptitiously or by force, threat of force or deception. - The victim's ability to judge the nature of or control their own conduct is substantially impaired. - The victim is coerced. - The offender uses force or threat of force. - The victim is unaware the act is being committed (e.g. unconscious). - The victim's ability to consent is substantially impaired because of a mental or physical condition or because of advanced age.

-Sexual and Interpersonal offenses reported to MCW Security and FMC Police are shared with Compliance Officer and offenses reported to Compliance Officer will be reported to MCW Security or FMC Police if the alleged offense occurred on campus and to the appropriate law enforcement unit if the offense occurred off campus.
-MCW Security, FMC Police and the Compliance Officer share information about sex-based offenses on a need-to-know basis.
+Sexual and Interpersonal Offenses reported to MCW Security and FMC Police are shared with the Compliance Officer.
+MCW Security and the Compliance Officer share information about sex-based offenses on a need-to-know basis.

-D. Report to the Compliance Officer
+E. Report to the Compliance Officer

-Victims/Survivors and others may elect to report the offense directly to Compliance Officer.
-Upon request, she will:
+Students/employees and others may elect to report a Title IX violation directly to the Compliance Officer.
+Upon request, the Compliance Officer will:

-- Assist the student in immediately attending to any medical needs.
-The Compliance Officer can arrange for a professional staff member to accompany the student to the hospital if requested by the student. - Assist the student in contacting a support person such as a friend or parent if desired. - Assist the student in obtaining a MCCN no contact order or a court-issued restraining order or other lawful order of protection. - Provide information on medical and psychological resources available. - Provide a temporary safe space within the MCCN residence halls (available to students). - Change residence hall assignments so that the parties do not share the same residence hall (available to residential students). - Change class assignments so that the parties do not share the same classes (available to instructional staff and students). - Provide academic support services including tutoring. - Change working conditions. - Provide transportation/parking options. - Assist the student in filing a complaint with MCW Security if on-campus and the Police or other appropriate police department if off-campus.
-The Compliance Officer is required by law to notify appropriate law enforcement authorities of any sexual assault, domestic violence, dating violence, and stalking reported to her. - If the accused is someone other than a student (e.g., a MCCN employee, vendor, contractor or subcontractor), the Compliance Officer will inform the student of the right to pursue a complaint using the appropriate process.
-MCCN's disciplinary processes address a much broader range of offenses than the criminal law. - If the accused is a student at another college or MCCN, the Compliance Officer will assist the student in reporting the conduct to the accused's home school.
+- For Sexual and Interpersonal Offenses assist the student in immediately attending to any medical needs.
+The Compliance Officer can arrange for a professional staff member to accompany the student to the hospital if requested by the student. - Assist the student in contacting a support person such as a friend or parent if desired. - Assist the student in obtaining a MCCN no-contact order or a court-issued restraining order or other lawful order of protection. - Provide information on medical and psychological resources available. - Provide a temporary safe space within the MCCN residence halls (available to students). - Change residence hall assignments so that the parties do not share the same residence hall (available to residential students). - Change class assignments so that the parties do not share the same classes (available to instructional staff and students). - Facilitate the process for the student to access academic support services including tutoring. - Facilitate changing working conditions. - Provide transportation/parking options.